ankurk91/laravel-bundler/README.md

 * `mix-manifest.json` compatible with Laravel's `mix()` helper
 * Load environment variables from `.env` file that are prefixed with `MIX_`
 * Intelligent SourceMap based on mode
+* Can auto-reload browser on blade template change (opt-in feature)

 ### Documentation
 * [Wiki](https://github.com/ankurk91/laravel-bundler/wiki) in progress